bibek12345/DIPC/CloudWorkshop_DIPC_1300.md

 ![](images/Common/General/imageCommG_04.png)

-### Kafka(Target) ***
+### Kafka(Target)
 1. Now, we are going to create the target connection (for Kafka).
 Open the drop-down menu from the top far right corner and then select “Connection”

 ![](images/Common/General/imageCommG_04.png)

 2. Enter the following information:
     - Name: OK_Kafka_Connection
-    - Description: Relicate data from Oracle to Kafka
+    - Description: Replicate data from Oracle DB to Kafka
     - Agent: **{REMOTE_AGENT}**
-    - Type Oracle – Kafka Connect
+    - Type Oracle: Kafka Connect
+    - Java ClassPath: dirprm:/home/oracle/Confluent_kafka/confluent-5.1.0/share/java/kafka-serde-tools/*:/home/oracle/Confluent_kafka/confluent-5.1.0/share/java/kafka/*:/home/oracle/Confluent_kafka/confluent-5.1.0/share/java/confluent-common/*
-    - Kafka Producer Config file - kafkaconnect.properties
+    - Kafka Producer Config file:  kafkaconnect.properties
-    - Topic Mapping Template: {FullyQualifiedTableName}
+    - Topic Mapping Template: FullyQualifiedTableName
-    - Key Mapping Template: {primarykeys}
+    - Key Mapping Template: PrimaryKeys
-    - Java ClassPath: Confluent kafka Home path

-    Leave all the checkboxes as default selection.
-Also Java ClassPath will be a combination of following : dirprm/:kafkaconnect.properties:{kafka_home}/share/java/kafka-serde-tools/*:{kafka_home}/share/java/kafka/*:{kafka_home}/share/java/confluent-common/*
+    - Checkboxes: Leave all the checkboxes with default selection

-    Where your Kafka home will be kafka Installation directory.

     ```
     where:
         <REMOTE_AGENT> - Select the DIPC agent you created
+    ```
+3. Click "Test Connection" button and when the test is successful click "Save" button.

     ![](images/1300/image1300_10.JPG)

-3. Click "Test Connection" button and when the test is successful click "Save" button.
-DIPC will create the connection and will harvest the entities in the schema.
-You will be navigated to the Catalog and you will see, after some time, the new connection you just created and the entities in that schema (if any)

-## Data Replication Tasks
+## Data Replication Elevated Task
 1. Connections have been defined.
-We are ready to create and execute our replication tasks between Oracle and Kafka.
+We are ready to create and execute our replication task between Oracle and Kafka.
 From the top bar, open the drop-down menu from the top far right corner and then select "Replicate Data"
 ![](images/1300/image1300_11.JPG)

 2. Provide the following information: